meskill/mystic-light-browser-cinema/chrome-extension/README.md

 # Browser extension

-Extension that can communicate with [native-app](../native-app/README.md) to change the state of MysticLight devices on browser events
+Extension that can communicate with [native-app](../native-app/README.md) to change the state of Mystic Light devices on browser events

 ## How does it work